What To Do When You Don't Know What to Do:

 Debt settlement is sometimes a good option, but beware of unlicensed companies who take your money and run.
 Know the tax consequences of this option.

-I have 30 years experience and am licensed in all Colorado State and Federal Courts.
+I have more than 30 years experience and am licensed in all Colorado State and Federal Courts.
 I handle Chapter 7 and Chapter 13 cases, whether business or consumer, debt settlement cases and I give everyone a FREE consultation with no obligation.
 I am a federally designated Debt Relief Agency and help people by utilizing the bankruptcy laws (among other options).
 I accept cases statewide.

 5 Ways to Deal with Taxes When You Can't Pay: